xenondevs/Docs/docs/nova/admin/setup.md

 # Setting up Nova

 Before installing Nova, please make sure that you're running a [supported server software](compatibility/index.md#compatible-server-software).

+!!! warning "Note that Nova changes some blocks in your world in order to implement custom blocks.
+This will cause certain blocks to lose functionality if you remove Nova again (e.g. note blocks resetting, leaves not decaying).
+Therefore, you should back up your server before installing Nova."

 ## Step 1: Installing Nova and addons

 * Like any other plugin, the Nova plugin jar file downloaded from [Hangar](https://hangar.papermc.io/xenondevs/Nova), [Modrinth](https://modrinth.com/plugin/nova-framework), [GitHub](https://github.com/xenondevs/Nova) or our [Discord](https://discord.gg/hnEknVWvUe) just needs to be put in the ``plugins/`` folder of your server.
-* Since 0.18, addons are loaded as plugins.
-Therefore, you can also just put them into the `plugins/` folder.
+Addons are also placed in the `plugins` folder.
     * Some addons might require other addons in order to work.
         If this is the case, an error in the console will notify you of the missing addons:
         `Failed to initialize <Name of the Addon>: Missing addon(s): <Name(s) of the required addon(s) that are missing>`
+* Add `-javaagent:plugins/<name of Nova jar>` to the JVM arguments (before `-jar`).
 * Start your server and wait until Nova is done loading.
 (Indicated by the message in the console `[Nova] Done loading`).
 This creates config files and directories which you will need to access in the following steps.
 * Stop your server.